 You’re not eating enough—or choosing the wrong foods.

 In the meantime, watch portion sizes, read food labels, and stick to real, whole foods.
 You can also try to avoid high-calorie drinks in favor of water, tea, or coffee.
-Even if you’re trying to lose weight, says Arndt, you still need the right balance of calories and nutrients to help your body heal and maintain energy levels.
+Have you tried the red tea detox yet?

 “Make sure [that] you stay hydrated.
 Dehydration is a big problem with weight loss and most women aren’t getting enough water,” says McFaden.
 “Be sure [that] you are drinking at least half your body weight in ounces per day.”